ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 Bank of St. Louis](https://fred.stlouisfed.org/).
 The main goal for this program is that it should summarize the population data for Crawford County, the county in which Allegheny College is located.
-Here is an excerpt from the `input/data.txt` file that contains the floating-point values that the `dataanalysis` must summarize:
+Here is an excerpt from the `input/data.txt` file that contains the real-world population data values that the `dataanalysis` program must summarize:

 ```
 1970-01-01,81.342